 - Global Assist Hotline: American Express provides access to this concierge service, which can help you with things like lost passports, missing luggage, or even translation issues as you travel.

-- Amex Offers: You have the opportunity to opt your card into receiving retail deals exclusive to American Express card holders.
+- Amex Offers: You have the opportunity to opt your card into retail deals exclusive to American Express card holders.
 You can view the current offers here for a sampling of some of the potential shopping perks.

 - Cash Advance Fee: Similar to the balance transfer fee, cash advances cost the greater amount of $10 or 5% of the total advance.